 Distribution / Range

-It breeds in Africa discontinuously from Liberia, Cameroon, Zaire, Uganda and Kenya south to South Africa, and on Madagascar.
+It breeds in Africa discontinuously from Liberia, Cameroon, Democratic Republic of the Congo (formerly Zaire), Uganda and Kenya south to South Africa, and on Madagascar.
 The breeding habitat is damp mountains, typically between 1,600 - 2,400 m, but less often at lower altitudes.

 This species feeds readily over lowland, and can form very large flocks, often with other gregarious swifts.

 The nominate South African subspecies is migratory, wintering further north.
 Other subspecies are resident.
 Of the other seven accepted forms, the most widespread is the small dark A. b. roehli of east Africa.
 Two other dark races, A. b. balstoni and A. b. mayottensis, are restricted to Madagascar and the Comoro Islands respectively.
 It has been suggested that some balstoni migrate to the continental mainland when not breeding, but this has not been proved.

 Breeding / Nesting

 East African birds nest in hollow trees, whereas in South Africa this species uses cliffs, usually inland but also on the coast.
 African Swift is a colonial breeder, sometimes forming mixed colonies with alpine swifts.

 The nest is a shallow grass cup glued to the substrate with saliva, and the typical clutch is one or two eggs.